thesparshpandya/MoodMuse/README.md

 ## 🧠 Philosophy

-> MoodMuse doesn’t just tell you what you want to hear—it reflects what you *need*, with compassion and clarity.
+> MoodMuse doesn’t just tell you what you want to hear, it reflects what you *need*, with compassion and clarity.
 > It’s not therapy, it’s honest self-reflection guided by a caring AI friend.

 ---